 The land was purchased for the purpose of establishing a racetrack by William Samuel Cox, who was to become the first Secretary of the Moonee Valley Racing Club.

-The Moonee Valley Racecourse is located in the Melbourne suburb of Moonee Ponds approx. six kilometres from Melbournes CBD and approx 15 minute drive from Tullamarine Airport.
+The Moonee Valley Racecourse is located in the Melbourne suburb of Moonee Ponds approximately six kilometres from Melbourne's CBD and approximately a 15-minute drive from Tullamarine Airport.